-The rapid economic growth Taiwan has enjoyed since the late 1970s gradually transformed the island's manufacturing-based economy into an increasingly high-tech and knowledge-based economy.
-Having previously been concerned mainly with industrial manufacturing, Taiwan, like the other three Asian Tigers, followed Japan's economic leadership during this period.
-During that time and after, Taiwan gained a reputation for highly efficient investment, a trend that was explored by many scholars in the 1990s [5].
-For this reason, high expectations are placed on the return of investments of any kind on the island.
+The rapid economic growth that the ROC has enjoyed since the late 1970s gradually transformed the island's manufacturing-based economy into an increasingly high-tech and knowledge-based economy.
+Having previously been concerned mainly with industrial manufacturing, the ROC, like the other three Asian Tigers, followed Japan's economic leadership during this period.
+During that time and later, the ROC gained a reputation for highly efficient investment, a trend that was explored by many scholars in the 1990s [5].
+For this reason, high expectations are placed on return of investments of any kind on the island.
 Legislation related to public spending and investment is, as a result, often highly scrutinized for accountability and expected to produce results quickly.
-Taiwan, Singapore, South Korea, and Hong Kong invested heavily in human capital over these decades through both public, private, and household spending on various forms of education and training.
-That said, public spending on education was significantly lower in Taiwan than the other three Asian Tigers, yet it was still successful in terms of economic development [5].
+The ROC, Singapore, the ROK, and Hong Kong invested heavily in human capital over these decades through public, private, and household spending on various forms of education and training.
+That said, public spending on education was significantly lower in the ROC than the other three Asian Tigers, though it was still successful in terms of economic development [5].

-However, this rapid and unprecedented rate of economic growth would not last.
+However, this rapid and unprecedented rate of economic growth could not last.
 The Asian financial crisis of the 1990s coincided with the slowing of the Taiwanese economy, which has since stabilized at a rate consistent with other countries at a similar level of development.
 The subsequent global financial crisis of 2008 may have reinforced this relative slowdown and encouraged a number of austere business practices that persist to this day.
-Wages, for example, have stagnated for many years in most of Taiwan's key industries, especially for young professionals in nascent careers.
+Wages, for example, have stagnated for many years in most of the ROC's key industries, especially for young professionals in nascent careers.

-Low wages in Taiwan are also coinciding with a high demand for labor of almost every kind.
-Unskilled labor is often filled by migrant workers, but the slow drain of its most talented young graduates to Chinese firms in tech centers such as Shenzhen and in enterprises in other foreign countries around the world, coupled with an alarmingly low birth rate, is exacerbating an already severe shortage of young and capable human capital.
-Overseas companies in mainland China, the United States, and elsewhere tend to offer better pay and benefits to new graduates than do Taiwanese firms, and many of these businesses covet well educated Taiwanese graduates.
+Low wages in the ROC are also coinciding with a high demand for labor of almost every kind.
+Unskilled labor requirement is often filled by migrant workers, but the slow drain of its most talented young graduates to Chinese firms in tech centers such as Shenzhen and to enterprises in other foreign countries around the world, coupled with an alarmingly low birth rate, is exacerbating an already severe shortage of young and capable human capital.
+Overseas companies in PR China, the USA, and elsewhere tend to offer better pay and benefits to new graduates than do Taiwanese firms, and many of these businesses covet well-educated Taiwanese graduates.

-Over the course of Taiwan's recent history - through the Japanese colonial era to this day - education has been prioritized by governments and Taiwanese citizens.
-The imperial Japanese government during the first half of the twentieth century tried to promote education at the primary and secondary levels and established Taihoku Imperial University (known today as National Taiwan University) in 1928.
-After Taiwan was ceded to the ROC in 1945 and the ROC government relocated from mainland China to Taiwan in 1949, education continued to be a primary consideration, particularly because of its importance in promoting national economic development.
+Over the course of the ROC's recent history, through the Japanese colonial era to this day, education has been prioritized by governments and Taiwanese citizens.
+The imperial Japanese government, during the first half of the twentieth century, tried to promote education at primary and secondary levels and established Taihoku Imperial University (known today as National Taiwan University) in 1928.
+After the island was ceded to the ROC in 1945 and the Taiwanese government relocated from PR China to the ROC in 1949, education continued to be a primary consideration, particularly because of its importance in promoting national economic development.
 Yet by 1950, there were still only seven higher education institutions (HEIs) in the country with a total enrollment of 6,665 students [6].
 In the years that followed, Taiwanese education continued to expand under the authoritarian rule of the KMT, which focused heavily on the economic development of the island.
 In 1968, the Taiwanese government instituted nine-year compulsory education [7], which was extended to twelve years of guaranteed education in 2014 [8].
-The 1990s saw an explosion in the number of HEIs in Taiwan.
+The 1990s saw an explosion in the number of HEIs in the ROC.
 This was largely influenced by demands of civil society for universal access to higher education.
-There are over 150 HEIs today on an island with a population of 23.34 million.
+There are over 150 HEIs today for a population of 23.34 million.